Google Cloud Results

 Hangouts Meet has had perhaps the biggest impact on how McClatchy team members work, and thus helped bring about the organization’s biggest cultural change.

 “G Suite and Chromebooks will be invaluable to us as we go down this path.
-They will help us save money because we’re not slowed down by tools that are hard to use.
-G Suite and Chromebooks just works, so we can focus on what we need to do next.” - Terry Geiger, Vice President, Technology Operations, McClatchy
+They will help us save money because we’re not slowed down by tools that are hard to use.” - Terry Geiger, Vice President, Technology Operations, McClatchy

 “All day, our teams have video chats in Hangouts Meet.
 They’re sharing their screens and documents with each other, working on the same Doc at the same time.
 They can see each other in real time, wherever they are.
 Hangouts and Hangouts Meet have radically changed the way we do business, and how effective we are,” Terry says.
 He adds that nearly all meeting spaces are equipped with Hangouts Meet hardware as well, to help facilitate video conferencing.